Go to content

 See how these changes affect associates

-4. Urgent care
+4. Unscheduled care

 The current UDA model does not adequately support urgent care.
 It fails to recognise the actual costs of treatment and ignores the risks and resources involved in keeping urgent slots available, especially when patients do not attend.